 At Wiley Wheeler, P.C. we aggressively represent employees in lawsuits against employers.
 We argue cases in both state and federal court.
 We advocate for clients before agencies like the EEOC, the Department of Labor, and the Texas Workforce Commission.
 Both Robert J. Wiley and Kalandra N. Wheeler are Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization.
-Together with attorney Julie St. John, we devote our practice to fighting for workers’ rights.
+We devote our practice to fighting for workers’ rights.
 Employment cases are hard fought, and you need the best employment lawyers for your case.
 If you are looking for a law firm that is both experienced and aggressive, please contact our office.
 We will schedule a face-to-face meeting with an employment attorney so you can discuss your case in person.Employment Discrimination

 You should be judged on the quality of your work performance, instead of being judged by your supervisor’s prejudices or biases.
 Employment discrimination occurs if you are treated adversely by your employer because you belong to a protected class.
 Discrimination comes in many forms and may include employer actions such as a failure to hire, a failure to promote, a demotion, a different pay level, or a termination.
 There are both state and federal laws that protect employees from discrimination based on race, color, religion, national origin, sex, disability, genetic information, and age.
 These classes are not only protected under the Texas Labor Code but are also under federal laws.
 Title VII of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, sex, religion, national origin, and color.
 The Americans with Disabilities Act (ADA) protects employees with disabilities by requiring employers to provide reasonable accommodations and prohibiting discriminatory treatment.
 Additionally, the Age Discrimination in Employment Act (ADEA) prohibits discrimination against employees who are 40 or older.
 For example, if you are 60, and your employer tells you to take a retirement package or face termination because of your age, our Houston employment attorneys may be able to help you bring a claim of age discrimination.Sexual Harassment